 EXPANSION

-We witness capacity expansion across all phases of innovation.
-Our joint venture and collaboration with international partners have further helped us expand our production and distribution network.
-Our strategic expansion ensures that our product/component reaches every corner of the country, fortifying our overall presence and enabling us to meet the growing demand for our products/components while maintaining an improving quality
+We witness capacity expansion in across all phases of innovation.
+Our joint venture and association with international partners have further helped us expand our production and distribution network.
+Our strategic expansion ensures that our product/component reaches every corner of the country, fortifying our overall presence and enabling us to meet the growing demand for our products/components while maintaining an improving quality.

 PERFORMANCE OF THE JOINT VENTURE / WHOLLY OWNED SUBSIDIARY COMPANIES